Skip to content

 We’re building a new dev team here at Registers of Scotland.
 (Thanks for this resource, which gives us good ideas.)
 We would like to use, develop – and therefore contribute – open source wherever appropriate.
 Do government guidelines encourage contributing open source?
 (I’m assuming so, as you have a github account.)

-1. Blogging for Queen and country « Matthew Sheret
+11. Comment by Blogging for Queen and country « Matthew Sheret posted on